-Positive and safe school environment
+- The positive and safe school environment

-Resilience in children during future crises or other stressful life events.
+- Resilience in children during future crises or other stressful life events.

-Students looking for a suitable and safe way for aggression and frustration.
+- Students looking for a suitable and safe way for aggression and frustration.

-Children who take personal responsibility for promoting school safety.
+- Children who take personal responsibility for promoting school safety.

 The result of poor social skills

 - Experience difficulties in interpersonal relationships with parents, teachers, and peers.